ZigZagExchange/backend/README.md

 ###### Operation: **fillstatus**

-Description: An update about the fill status of an active order. fillstatus = `[chainId,fillId,status,txHash,remaining,feeamount,feetoken,timestamp]`.
+Description: An update about the fill status of an active order.
+These numbers might get updated after the match is send on chain. fillstatus = `[chainId,fillId,status,txHash,remaining,feeamount,feetoken,timestamp,price]`.
 See [Order Status](#order-statuses) for status flags.

 ```json
 {